CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ### Describing models as components

 A model should always be declared as a CycloneDX `component`.
-If the model itself is the subject of the BOM, then the BOM is considered an ML-BOM and the `component` representing it would be declared in the top-level BOM `metadata` object.
+If the model itself is the subject of the BOM, then the BOM is considered an ML-BOM, and the `component` representing it would be declared in the top-level BOM `metadata` object.

 The object model's pseudo-schema would look something like this:
 ![](images/ml-bom-metadata-component.svg)